pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/content/tables.md

 </tr>
 {% endhighlight %}

-{% include callout-warning-color-assistive-technologies.md %}
+{% _includes callout-warning-color-assistive-technologies.md %}

 Create responsive tables by wrapping any `.table` with `.table-responsive{-sm|-md|-lg|-xl}`, making the table scroll horizontally at each `max-width` breakpoint of up to (but not including) 576px, 768px, 992px, and 1120px, respectively.

-{% include callout-info-mediaqueries-breakpoints.md %}
+{% _includes callout-info-mediaqueries-breakpoints.md %}

 ## Captions